 Building the future of Mauritius’ Cultural Heritage: Progress at the National Archives and National Library site

-During a recent site visit, Honourable Mahendra Gondeea, OSK, Minister of Arts and Culture was joined by His Excellency Mr. Anurag Srivastava, High Commissioner of India to Mauritius.
+During a recent site visit, Honourable Mahendra Gondeea, OSK, Minister of Arts and Culture was joined by H.E Mr. Anurag Srivastava, High Commissioner of India to Mauritius.
 Together, they reviewed the ongoing works, which have already reached 23% completion.
 The visit enabled direct engagement with engineering teams to address technical challenges and monitor project implementation.

 The project is expected to be completed by December 2026.